 As you can see, the requirement sentence can be interpreted in many different ways.
 Even the ones you would never believe.
 Imagine thousands of sentences written inside a requirement specification document.
-Does a reader see the same resulting software system as the requirements writer?
+Does a reader see the same resulting product/service as the requirements writer?

 Why fixed-all contracts then?